-UW-Eau Claire will participate in the University of Limerick Summer Schools for the first time in 2018!
+UWEC and the University of Limerick have been working together for many years on semester-long programs, but 2019 will only be the second year that UWEC students will participate in the University of Limerick Summer Schools.
 The Summer Schools run for three weeks and offer courses in a variety of subjects.